xmaple555/C-Programming-Note/README.md

 ```clike=
 int myNum[] ={1, 2, 3, 4};
 ```
-When we put an open square bracket `[` and close bracket `]` in front of the variable's name, it is going to tell the program that we declare an array variable.
+When we put an open square bracket `[` and close bracket `]` in front of the name of a variable, it is going to tell the program that we declare an array variable.

 Inside the curly bracket `{}`, we put many numbers and use commas `,` to separate them.